QuantEcon/lecture-source-py/source/rst/about_lectures.rst

 Its primary strength is its `vast collection <https://cran.r-project.org/web/packages>`__ of extension packages

-Python is more general purpose than R and hence a better fit for this course
+Python is more general-purpose than R and hence a better fit for this course

 Moreover, if there are R libraries you find you want to use, you can now call them from within Python or Julia